-It is really annoying when the volume on your Android phone keeps going down.
-This problem can hamper your music listening experience or cause problems when you play videos.
+It is annoying when the volume on your Android phone keeps going down.
+This problem can hamper your music listening experience or stops your phone from ringing.

 Many Android users experience the “volume keeps going down” problem.
 Don’t worry if your Android volume is just going down on its own.
 One of our fixes will surely fix the problem.

 This article will explain why this happens and walks you through several troubleshooting steps to fix this issue.
 Let’s get into it.

 There are many reasons why the volume keeps going down on Android.
 Most of the time, a stuck or malfunctioning volume button is to blame.
 There are also times when your volume keeps going down because of software glitches, malfunctioning apps, or user-defined settings.